Agencies blame one another after accidental release of murder suspect

 Both sides are refusing to take responsibility for the mix-up.

-The sheriff's office says it will no longer it will no longer send inmates with open cases to IDOC, as a result.
+The sheriff's office says it will no longer send inmates with open cases to IDOC, as a result.

 Glover remains at large.